johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Before we can run the test, we need to cover one more preliminary.
 Ask yourself this: how does our `nestMicroservice` app know how to find the code in our `nestjs-faye-transporter` package?
 The answer is pretty simple (though it belies the awesomeness of NPM!).

-We're going to use the `npm link` command ([read details here](https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557), but the following all you need to know for this tutorial).
+We're going to use the `npm link` command ([read details here](https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557), but the following is all you need to know for this tutorial).
 There are two simple steps:

 1. In terminal 2, make sure you're in the folder `nestjs-faye-transporter` (our NPM package folder).
 Then run `npm link` at the OS level.
-You should see output like this:
+You should see output like this (I use `nvm`; if you don't your output will look *slightly* different):

     ```bash
+    $ # from directory nestjs-faye-transporter
     $ npm link

     @faye-tut/nestjs-faye-transporter@1.0.1 prepare /home/john/code/nest-micro/nestjs-faye/nestjs-faye-transporter